 - It’s free to enter and open from 6 am to 10 pm, although the vehicle gates close at 8 pm.

-- A visit to North Head is just one of 75 free or nearly free things to do in Auckland.
+- A visit to North Head is just one of 75 free or nearly free things to do in Auckland and one of the more unique activities in the city.

 Have you visited North Head Historic Reserve?
 Would you go into the tunnels?